sigasi/sigasi_insights/content/releasenotes/sigasi-2.7.md

 Generics view
 -------------

-We added a generics view as a companion view to the hierarchy view.
+We added a generics view as a companion view to the Hierarchy View.
 This new view enables you to inspect the value of generics in your hierarchy.
 Because of Sigasi’s recovering VHDL analyzer, this works even if your design is still under construction or completely broken.